E-Safety encompasses Internet technologies and electronic communications such as mobile phones as well as collaboration tools and personal publishing.

 - Any images, videos or sound clips of pupils must be stored on the company’s server protected by appropriate passwords and never transferred to personally owned equipment.

 - Staff are not permitted to use personal portable media for storage of any images, videos or sound clips of pupils.
 Role Models are permitted to use them to take photos for End of Day Emails but agree to delete these at the end of the week, as per our Safeguarding Policy.

 Role Models has to act within the law, which means it has, in turn, to ensure that its students and its staff are doing so, by enforcing the Rules and Regulations as explained in this Policy.
 Therefore, any breach of these Rules will be treated by Role Models as a serious disciplinary matter.
 If the breach or misuse results in a data breach Role Models commits to reporting any such breach to the ICO (Information Commissioners Office) and notifying appropriately data subject and data controllers without undue delay.

-StudentsAll students will be made aware of the rules for using the Internet safely and appropriately before the start of the course they attend.
+StudentsIf students are due to be using the internet as part of our course, they will be made aware of the rules for using the Internet safely and appropriately before the start of the course they attend.